 Nai-Yuan Hu 胡乃元, violinist

-Since winning the First Prize in the prestigious Queen Elisabeth International Competition in 1985, violinist Nai-Yuan Hu has appeared on many of the world’s stages, including the Concertgebouw in Amsterdam, Avery Fisher Hall in New York and major venues in London, Paris, Brussels, Munich, and other cities in Europe, North and South Americas and Asia.
-In praise of his playing, BBC Music Magazine wrote, "Taiwanese violinist Nai-Yuan Hu is an awesomely capable performer whose technical facility, musical intelligence and unfaltering verve place him among the higher echelons of today’s string virtuosi."
+Since winning the First Prize in the prestigious Queen Elisabeth International Competition of Belgium in 1985, violinist Nai-Yuan Hu has appeared on many of the world’s stages, including the Concertgebouw in Amsterdam, Avery Fisher Hall in New York and major venues in London, Paris, Munich, Tokyo and other cities in Europe, North and South Americas and Asia.
+In praise of his playing, BBC Music Magazine wrote, “Taiwanese violinist Nai-Yuan Hu is an awesomely capable performer whose technical facility, musical intelligence and unfaltering verve place him among the higher echelons of today’s string virtuosi.”

-Mr. Hu’s recording of Goldmark’s Concerto and Bruch’s Concerto No. 2 with Gerard Schwarz and the Seattle Symphony (for the label Delos) garnered "Critics’ Choice" from Gramophone as well as praises from many publications including BBC Music Magazine, The Times of London, and The Washington Post.
-His solo violin album "Unaccompanied…" for EMI label received two Golden Melody Awards in Taiwan for best classical album and best instrumentalist.
-In 2003, he released "Vienna Revisted" which comprises many of the beloved violin pieces from a bygone era.
+Mr. Hu’s recording of Goldmark’s Concerto and Bruch’s Concerto No. 2 with Gerard Schwarz and the Seattle Symphony on Delos label, garnered “Critics’ Choice” from Gramophone as well as praises from many publications including BBC Music Magazine, The Times of London, and The Washington Post.
+His solo violin album Unaccompanied… on EMI label (with cover and art work by the popular Taiwanese cartoonist Jimmy) received two Golden Melody Awards in Taiwan for the best classical album and instrumentalist categories.
+A recording of much beloved music from the fin-de siècle city, Vienna Revisted, was released in 2003.
+Mr. Hu has made recordings for Koch and Sunrise.

 Thank you for your generous contribution to